Feature #4287: Feature: allow parsing season/episode from Title/Subtitle/Description

 See also Feature 508 and 766 for a sample from Poland.

-#1 Updated by Rob vh almost 4 years ago
+#1 Updated by Rob vh about 4 years ago

 From the json data in dvr/log I was able to parse the (dutch) description field and rename the recording files so that my nfs based clients can at least see the SnEnn info.
 Obviously this doesn't update the info that HTS clients will see, but then, I don't have those .
 The attached Perl script now runs every morning to rename the catch of the previous day.

-#2 Updated by Damian Gołda almost 4 years ago
+#2 Updated by Damian Gołda about 4 years ago

 If I understand correctly, https://github.com/tvheadend/tvheadend/blob/master/src/epggrab/module/opentv.c#L391-L416 does for opentv more less the same what I've proposed 3 years ago for EIT in https://tvheadend.org/issues/766